nuhin13/Flutter-Clean-Architecture-Bloc/README.md

-# flutter_clean_architecture
+# flutter_clean_architecture_with_bloc

-A new Flutter project with clean architecture.
-This project is In-Progress
+A new Flutter project with clean architecture with BLOC.

 ## Getting Started